Spring Break Playlist

 Before dinner, hit some of Nashville’s record shops including Grimey’s New and Preloved Music, Ernest Tubb Record Shop, and Jack White’s Third Man Records.
 Once you are ready for a cocktail, unwind with a glass of wine on the patio at Rumours, or enjoy a craft brew at Yazoo Brewery in The Gulch.

 For an authentic taste of Nashville, head to some of the locals’ favorite neighborhood spots for dinner.
 Places like The Pharmacy Burger Parlor & Beer Garden and Lockeland Table in East Nashville, Burger Up and Edley’s BBQ in 12South, Saint Anejo and Kayne Prime in The Gulch, and City House and Rolf & Daughters in Germantown offer an eclectic mix of atmospheres and cuisines that provide a diverse sampling of what Nashville has to offer.

 Strong Finish to a perfect day

 After dining, make plans to attend an "in the round" songwriters performance at the legendary Bluebird Cafe.
-Next, cheer on the Nashville Sounds baseball team at Greer Stadium, or hit one of the more than 150 live music venues in town including 3rd & Lindsley, Station Inn, Mercy Lounge, and Exit/In.
+Next, cheer on the Nashville Sounds baseball team at First Tennessee Park, or hit one of the more than 150 live music venues in town including 3rd & Lindsley, Station Inn, Mercy Lounge, and Exit/In.
 Download the free “Nashville Live Music Guide” app on your iPhone or Android to find out who is playing and where.